KaitaiD/py-network-rail-feeder/README.md

 pip install -r requirements.txt
 ```

-## How to use it
+## Why use SQL

 Since the output of feeds are mostly in JSON format, and it is quite different to constantly saving updated real-time JSON.
 Therefore, I choose to save it in to sqlite database.
 And before saving, you need to specify the data schema for creating SQL table.
 Another reason is there are many fields in the JSON format, and maybe not everything is useful, therefore, you could cherry-pick the fields you need to save.

 To define schema, you could check the WIKI page and find the documentation.

-## Current Implementations
+## Current Implementations / How to use it?

-RIght now, I only implement for two fields: Train Movement and TD
+Right now, I only implement for two fields: Train Movement and TD

 For instance: